Second Vienna Award: Romanian statistics on abuses committed by Hungarian authorities

+However, in a few cases, there were also Hungarian locals who were involved in rescuing Romanian families.
+Among them is the case of József Gáll, who saved several Romanians from death during the Treznea Massacre.
+Or Sarolta Juhász from Omboztelke (now Mureșenii de Câmpie), who was killed while trying to protect the family of the Romanian priest Bujor.

+If one excludes the Szekely area, 127,377 Jews were deported for extermination purposes, overwhelmingly to the Auschwitz death camp, 19,764 returned and 107,613 did not return.

 Carol II line

 The Carol II fortified line (Linia fortificată Carol al II-lea) had been built by Romania in the late 1930s at the order of King Carol II to defend the western border with Hungary.
 Stretching across 300 km, the line itself was not continuous but protected only the most likely routes towards inner Transylvania.
 It had 320 casemates: 80 built in 1938, 180 built in 1939 and the rest built in the first half of 1940.
 There was a distance of about 400 m between each casemate, all of which were made of reinforced concrete, with varying sizes, but all were armed with machine guns.
 The artillery was placed between the casemates themselves.
 In front of the casemates, there were rows of barbed wire, mine fields and one large antitank ditch, which in some places were filled with water.
 The firing from the casemates was calculated to be very dense and crossed to cause as many losses as possible to the enemy infantry.
 The role of the fortified line was not to stop incoming attacks but to delay them, to inflict as many losses as possible and to give time for the bulk of the Romanian Army to be mobilized.

 After the Vienna Award, the entire line fell in the area allotted to Hungary.
 The Romanian troops evacuated as much equipment as possible, but the dug-in telephone lines could not be recovered and so were eventually used by the Hungarian Army.
 The Hungarians also salvaged as much metal as possible, which eventually amounted to a huge amount.
 After all of the useful equipment and materiel had been salvaged, the casemates were blown up by the Hungarians to prevent them from being used again.